 \subsection{Entanglement negativity for adjacent intervals}

-For the mixed state of adjacent intervals in a $CFT_{1+1}$ dual to the bulk static BTZ black hole the minimal entanglement wedge cross section was described in eq. (\ref{adj-finite}).
-We now use the adiabatic approximation where mass $m$ can be regarded as a time dependent function $m(v)$ and $\beta=2\pi/\sqrt{m}$ in eq. (\ref{adj-finite}) to obtain the minimal entanglement wedge cross section for the bulk Vaidya-$\mathrm{AdS_3}$ geometry as follows
+For the mixed state of adjacent intervals in a $CFT_{1+1}$ dual to the bulk static BTZ black hole the minimal entanglement wedge cross section was described in eq. (\ref{ew-adj-finite}).
+We now use the adiabatic approximation where mass $m$ can be regarded as a time dependent function $m(v)$ and $\beta=2\pi/\sqrt{m}$ in eq. (\ref{ew-adj-finite}) to obtain the extremal EWCS for the bulk Vaidya-$\mathrm{AdS_3}$ geometry as follows

 where the UV cut-off is $r_{\infty}=1/\varepsilon$.
 Now the covariant holographic entanglement negativity for the mixed state of adjacent intervals may be computed by using the holographic construction from eq. (\ref{cov-neg-proposal}) and is expressed as